christianoestreich/blog/source/_posts/2012-02-02-grails-performance-framework.markdown

 ## Create A Job

-To create a new performance job simple create a new service in the services/com/perf/runners directory.
-I have 3 sample runners created in this project.
+To create a new performance job simply create a new service in the services/com/perf/runners directory.
+I have 3 sample jobs created in the base project.
 It is important that you extend the `AbstractPerformanceService` and implement the `performTest` method.

-The abstract service comtains a benchmark method to use to encapsulate a call you wish to time and it will return the execution time.
+The abstract service contains a benchmark method that accepts a closure which you should use to encapsulate the code you wish to time.
+The benchmark method will return the time in ms the closure took to execute.

 ``` groovy
     class LargeNumberPerformanceService extends AbstractPerformanceService {